tsifrer/python-twitch-client/docs/api/streams.rst

         Gets stream information for a specified user.

-        :param string/int channel_id: ID of the channel you want to get information of
+        :param string channel_id: ID of the channel you want to get information of
         :param string stream_type: Constrains the type of streams returned.
                       Default STREAM_TYPE_LIVE.